mmoncayod/ds-portfolio/README.md

 + **Genetic Diversity Analysis in _Diaphorina citri_ Using Mitochondrial DNA Sequencing**
   + **Objective:** To analyze the mitochondrial DNA sequences of _Diaphorina citri_ to assess genetic diversity and population structure, and predict potential spread and evolution of the citrus greening disease.

-  + **Overview:** _Diaphorina citri_, the Asian citrus psyllid, is a vector for the bacterium Candidatus Liberibacter which causes the citrus greening disease, severely impacting citrus production worldwide.
-Understanding the genetic variation within _D. citri_ populations is crucial for developing effective management strategies against the spread of the disease.
+  + **Overview:** _Diaphorina citri_, the Asian citrus psyllid, is a vector for the bacterium _Candidatus Liberibacter_ which causes the citrus greening disease, severely impacting citrus production worldwide and understanding the genetic variation within _D. citri_ populations is crucial for developing effective management strategies against the spread of the disease.

-  + **Data collection:** The project utilized mitochondrial DNA sequences of D. citri collected from eight locations across two Colombian regions, Valle del Cauca and Quindío.
-Three different DNA extraction methods were evaluated to optimize the quality and yield of genetic material for sequencing.
+  + **Data collection:** The project utilized mitochondrial DNA sequences of _D. citri_ collected from eight locations across two Colombian regions, Valle del Cauca and Quindío. **Macrogen Korea sequenced mitochondrial DNA.**

   + **Data cleaning and preprocessing:**
   + **Exploratory data analysis (EDA):**